Cellular Trail Cameras - 3 Things For First Time Buyers to Know

-Even though nearly every hunter across North America has been toting a cellular phone around for nearly a decade, surprisingly there is still a sense of confusion or at least lack of knowledge around how cellular device work when cell cams are thrown into the mix.
-In fact, throughout the 2019-2020 trade show season the most common questions we got from new potential customers was “Do you have one of those cameras that sends pictures to your phone” and "I have AT&T with my cell phone, will it work with that"?
+Even though nearly every hunter across North America has been toting a cellular phone around for nearly a decade, surprisingly there is still a sense of confusion or at least lack of knowledge around how cellular devices work when cell cams are thrown into the mix.
+In fact, throughout the 2019-2022 trade show seasons the most common questions we got from new potential customers was “Do you have one of those cameras that sends pictures to your phone” and "I have AT&T with my cell phone, will it work with that"?
 Yes and yes.
 But before we get too far along, let us explain 3 very basic concepts of cellular trail cameras.

 Just like a cell phone, a cellular trail camera needs signal for it to work.
 Cellular trail cameras need network coverage compatible with their individual hardware design to send data, regardless of where that data is going.
 A Verizon certified product needs Verizon coverage, an AT&T certified product needs AT&T coverage and so on.
 The better the signal strength, the better the performance.
 Despite what many think, as long as you have a data plan for the cellular trail camera it can send data to any phone that is active, regardless of the cell phone provider.
 In other words, it doesn’t matter who you use as a cell phone provider.
 Best case scenario, the cellular camera you chose to buy operates with a mobile cloud based software so if you can download an App to your phone, tablet, or other mobile device.
 The cellular trail camera will send the data there or even a web portal.
 A simple example would be the Exodus Render, a Verizon certified device, has to have Verizon signal for it to transmit data and the Render will send that data to any mobile device regardless of the network provider.